 Though this summer placement, he was introduced to Dr David Richards at the University of Exeter.
 Under his and Dr Mike Deeks supervision, Jordan will be modelling phytopathogen-targeted secretory vesicles alongside collecting data in the lab to validate this model.
 In understanding the immune response of plants to fungal attack, it may be possible to reduce pesticide use or increase crop yield.

-Supervised by Professor Darren Paul Croft and Professor Alastair Wilson and in partnership with Activinsights, my PhD project will use a variety of the latest measurement technology to record behaviour of Poll Dorset sheep to determine the relationships between behaviour, health and production.
+Supervised by Professor Darren Paul Croft and Professor Alastair Wilson and in partnership with Activinsights, Emily’s PhD project will use a variety of the latest measurement technology to record behaviour of Poll Dorset sheep to determine the relationships between behaviour, health and production.
 This project will improve the health and production of the UK sheep flock, addressing some of the biggest challenges facing the UK sheep industry.

 Matt graduated from the University of Southampton with a BSc in Biochemistry.
 In the course of his studies he has completed 2 research projects.
 The first was a summer placement where he studied MdfA, a key mediator in some multi-drug resistant bacteria.
 The second was studying the post-translational regulation of the transporter P-glycoprotein, which when over expressed, is known to convey drug resistance in cancers.